nalsai/SpekFlatpak/README.md

 Find out more about Spek on its website: http://spek.cc/

-## Known issues

-- Error: "./src/common/iconbndl.cpp(293): assert "icon.IsOk()" failed in AddIcon(): invalid icon" at startup

-Despite the errors, the program works normally.
-Let me know if you can help or have any other issues: https://github.com/Nalsai/SpekFlatpak/issues

 ## Installing

-I'm hosting this Spek Flatpak on my own Flatpak Repo.
+I'm hosting this Flatpak on my own Flatpak Repo.
 You can install it from there like this:

 ```bash
 flatpak install https://flatpak.nils.moe/cc.spek.Spek.flatpakref